From handwashed underwear to fake Adidas, stranded travellers wait out travel chaos

 Many are trying not to dwell on their situation, even as loud bangs overhead remind them why they are stuck.

-British friends Julie Hardy and Francis McKay, who had been on a two-week tour of southern India, were staying at the same low-rise hotel near the airport.
+British friends Julie Hardy and Frances McKay, who had been on a two-week tour of southern India, were staying at the same low-rise hotel near the airport.

 It was fun, they said.
 The nights are harder.

-On Saturday night, two alarms went off on Hardy's phone and she rushed to the hotel lobby in her nightie, which no one seemed to find surprising.
+On Feb 28, two alarms went off on Ms Hardy's phone and she rushed to the hotel lobby in her nightie, which no one seemed to find surprising.

 “I'm very reluctant to go to bed up here," she said.
 "I would rather be downstairs for as long as possible ...
 I can't relax, because I think something's going to happen in the night and I'm going to have to get up quickly and evacuate.”